Attorney: Black man killed by deputies shot in back of head | Taiwan News | 2021/04/27

 ELIZABETH CITY, N.C.
 (AP) — A Black man killed by deputies in North Carolina was shot in the back of the head and had his hands on his car steering wheel when they opened fire, attorneys for his family said Monday after relatives viewed body camera footage.

-“He was not threatening them in any kind of fashion,” she told reporters at a news conference.
+"There was no time in the 20 seconds that we saw where he was threatening the officers in any kind of way," she told reporters at a news conference.

 When asked whether Brown was shot in the back, attorney Harry Daniels said, “Yes, back of the head.”